AEO Strategy Part 2: Platform Strategy and Running Experiments

 2. Offsite: external websites

-Based on the results of your question tracking (step 2), you need to create a specific strategy for each platform.
-There are various strategies, but Ethan shared a couple of examples.
+Based on your question tracking results from step 2, you need a specific strategy for each platform where you want to show up.
+Ethan shared two concrete examples.

 Onsite: Help Center Optimization

-Many questions customers ask LLMs sound something like:
+Many questions customers ask LLMs follow a predictable pattern:

 • Can X do Y?